-FLU1.3.2 An application to expand the Urban Service Area shall be approved only when the application is found to be consistent with the Comprehensive Plan and complies with the following procedural steps and additional criteria, with the exception of those planned for Horizon West and the Innovation Way Overlay.
+FLU1.3.2 An application to expand the Urban Service Area shall be approved only when the application is found to be consistent with the Comprehensive Plan and complies with the following procedural steps and additional criteria, with the exception of those planned for Horizon West, the Innovation Way Overlay, and the Boggy Creek USA Expansion Area.
+(Amended 01/23.
+Ord.
+2023-04)